 HDAC10 (Histone Deacetylase 10) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include enzyme binding and histone deacetylase activity.
-An important paralog of this gene is HDAC4.
+Diseases associated with HDAC10 include Neuroblastoma.
+Among its related pathways are Chromatin organization and Cyclins and Cell Cycle Regulation.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and histone deacetylase binding.
+An important paralog of this gene is HDAC6.

 UniProtKB/Swiss-Prot Summary for HDAC10 Gene